-The State of Nebraska requires that all students born after 1956 must provide the month, day, and year of two MMR (mumps, measles [rubeola], and rubella) vaccinations.
-Students may also prove immunity by presenting a rubeola antibody titer test result or documentation of physician diagnosed rubeola disease.
+UNK requires that all students born after 1956 must provide the month, day, and year of two MMR (mumps, measles [rubeola], and rubella) vaccinations.
+Students may also prove immunity by presenting a rubeola and mumps antibody titer test result or documentation of physician diagnosed rubeola and mumps disease.
 Students must be in compliance with these requirements or they will not be permitted to register for classes.

 UNK's CHC strongly recommends that all students living on campus be vaccinated for bacterial meningitis and influenza.
 Legislation has passed in the Nebraska Unicameral which requires the University of Nebraska System to provide parents and students with information about the meningitis vaccine.
-This information is received with the housing contract.
-Both vaccines for meningitis and influenza are available at UNK's Health Care.

 It is federally required that international students and students determined to be at high risk receive tuberculosis testing at UNK's Health Care upon arrival.
-A chest x-ray is done following a positive TB test.